in2code-de/in2publish_core/Documentation/Use/CommandController/README.md

 ## General

 All command controllers require the in2publish context variable IN2PUBLISH_CONTEXT set the the applicable context.
-Extbase will show you any executable command with ``./typo3/cli_dispatch.phpsh extbase help`` The backend user "_cli_lowlevel" is required.
+Extbase will show you any executable command with ``../vendor/bin/typo3 help`` The backend user "_cli_lowlevel" is required.

 The command controllers depend on the context variable, because they have to access the matching configuration.